-&lt;sup>27 We abstract from coordination on Pareto dominant equilibria by means of punishment by playing the inefficient pure strategy equilibrium where everybody participates.
-The two equilibrium strategies for receivers are also a 'low' (.303) and 'high' (.697) equilibrium in the standard
+&lt;sup>27 We abstract from coordination on Pareto dominant equilibria by means of punishment by playing the inefficient pure strategy equilibrium where everybody participates strategy equilibrium where everybody participates.

-&lt;sup>2° The two equilibrium strategies for receivers are also a 'low' (.303) and 'high' (.697) equilibrium in the standard participation game (Palfrey and Rosenthal, 1983) with the same voting costs but two groups of equal size 3.
+28 The two equilibrium strategies for receivers are also a 'low' (.303) and 'high' (.697) equilibrium in the standard participation game (Palfrey and Rosenthal, 1983) with the same voting costs but two groups of equal size 3.
 This is intuitive, since all 6 senders vote with probability 1 in allies, hence creating a tie and the remaining receivers play a participation game of three against three.